mlflow/mlflow/examples/docker/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Running ``mlflow run examples/docker`` builds a new Docker image based on ``mlflow-docker-example`` but also containing our project code, then executes the default (main) project entry point within the container via ``docker run``.
-The resulting image will be tagged as ``mlflow-docker-example-<git-version>`` where git-version is the git commit ID.
+Running ``mlflow run examples/docker`` builds a new Docker image based on ``mlflow-docker-example`` that also contains our project code.
+The resulting image is tagged as ``mlflow-docker-example-<git-version>`` where git-version is the git commit ID.
+After the image is, built, the default (main) project entry point is executed within the container via ``docker run``.

-Environment variables such as ``MLFLOW_TRACKING_URI`` are propagated inside the container during project execution.
-When running against a local tracking URI (e.g., a local ``mlruns`` directory), MLflow will mount the host system's tracking directory inside the container so that metrics and params logged during project execution are accessible afterwards.
+Environment variables, such as ``MLFLOW_TRACKING_URI``, are propagated inside the container during project execution.
+When running against a local tracking URI, MLflow will mount the host system's tracking directory (e.g., a local ``mlruns`` directory) inside the container so that metrics and params logged during project execution are accessible afterwards.